-The Pro64 RS-232 VDC ports allow a pair of devices to transfer control data at rates up to 57.6k baud across the Pro64 network.
-Using Virtual Data Cables for RS-232 always requires two VDCs because RS-232 data transfers requires communicating devices to be set up in a handshaking pair.
-Note that RS-232 communication is point-to-point, meaning that a maximum of seven RS-232 sessions (14 total devices) is possible when using Pro64 Virtual Data Cables.
+The Pro64 RS-232 VDC ports allow a pair of devices to transfer control data at rates up to 57.6k baud.
+Using the RS-232 Virtual Data Cables always requires two VDCs because RS-232 data transfers require communicating devices to be set up in a handshaking pair.
+Note that RS-232 communication is point-to-point, meaning that a maximum of seven RS-232 sessions (14 total devices) are possible when using Pro64 Virtual Data Cables.

 The first eight switches on the DIP switch block are used to set the RS-232 baud rate.
+(DIP switch handles are indicated in black.)